Campus deadline: Noon, Monday, December 11, 2023

 - be a full-time sophomore or junior (planning one or two more years of full-time undergraduate study)

 - be a U.S. citizen, U.S. national, or permanent resident

-Have a college grade point average of at least a 3.0 on a 4.0 scale
+- have a college GPA of at least 3.0 on a 4.0 scale

-Intend to pursue a research career in a natural science, mathematics or engineering,
+- be intending to pursue a research career in natural sciences, mathematics, or engineering*

-Selectors seek students who demonstrate a strong commitment to a career in math, science, or engineering; display intellectual curiosity and intensity; and possess potential for significant future contributions in their chosen field.
-It is expected that Goldwater scholars will pursue advanced degrees.
+* It is expected that Goldwater scholars will pursue advanced degrees.
 Students who plan to study medicine are eligible only if they plan a research career rather than a career as a medical doctor in private practice.
-Typical fields of study include, but are not limited to, applied science, astronomy, biochemistry, biology, chemistry, computer science, entomology, environmental science, genetics, geology, mathematics, microbiology, neurobiology, physics, zoology, and all fields of engineering.
+Typical fields of study include but are not limited to, applied science, astronomy, biochemistry, biology, chemistry, computer science, entomology, environmental science, genetics, geology, mathematics, microbiology, neurobiology, physics, zoology, and all fields of engineering.